 Learn more about what MERN stack is and how it operates, the four separate components of MERN stack, its advantages and limitations, as well as how it’s used today.

 MERN stack is a popular JavaScript framework used for building web applications.
 It is an acronym for MongoDB, Express.js, React, and Node.js.
-Each component of the stack plays a specific role in the development process.
-MERN stack, known for its versatility and efficiency, allows developers to build robust and scalable applications using JavaScript.
+Known for its versatility and efficiency, the MERN stack allows full-stack developers to build robust and scalable applications using JavaScript.
+If you want to develop an application using MERN stack but you need guidance using React, Node, and JavaScript, you can get hands-on experience with the experts at IBM by enrolling in their Cloud Application Development Foundations Specialization course series.

 MERN stack stands out for its versatility, efficiency, and end-to-end JavaScript implementation when building web applications.
 It allows developers to leverage a single language, JavaScript, across the entire stack, enabling code reuse and streamlining the development process.
 Here is a brief explanation of the stack’s four components: